North Carolina Community College Systems – University of North Carolina Comprehensive Articulation Agreement (CAA)

 • credit awarded for prior learning as part of military service, with the military branch designated as the transfer institution.

 Student not completing the Associate in Arts or Associate in Science degrees.
-A North Carolina community college student who satisfactorily completes, with a grade of C or better, courses identified in the Universal General Education Transfer Component will receive credit applied toward the university’s lower-division general education course requirements, subject to the following distribution limit: maximum of 6 hours in English Composition, 9 hours in Humanities/Fine Arts/Communications, 9 hours in Social/Behavioral Sciences, 8 hours in Mathematics, and 8 hours in the Natural Sciences.
+A North Carolina Community College System (NCCCS) student who satisfactorily completes, with a grade of "C" or better, courses identified in the Universal General Education Transfer Component (UGETC) will receive credit applied toward the university’s lower-division general education course requirements, subject to the following distribution limit: maximum of 6 hours in English Composition, 9 hours in Humanities/Fine Arts/Communications, 9 hours in Social/Behavioral Sciences, 8 hours in Mathematics, and 8 hours in the Natural Sciences.

 Certification of University General Education Transfer Component Courses, Associate in Arts Degree, or Associate in Science Degree Completion.
-Certification of completion of the Associate in Arts or Associate in Science degree is the responsibility of the community college at which the courses are successfully completed.
-Transcript identification of Universal General Education Transfer Component courses is also the responsibility of the community college at which the courses are completed.
+Certification of completion of the Associate in Arts or the Associate in Science degree is the responsibility of the community college at which the courses are successfully completed.
+Transcript identification of Universal General Education Transfer Component (UGETC) courses is also the responsibility of the NCCCS institution at which the courses are completed.
 The transcripts of students who transfer before completing the degree will be evaluated on a course-by-course basis by the receiving university.
-The transferring student who has not completed the degree must meet the receiving institution’s general education requirements.
+The transferring student who has not completed the degree must meet the UNC System institution's general education requirements.

 Articulation of Associate in Fine Arts or Associate in Applied Science degree programs may be handled on a bilateral articulation agreement basis rather than on a state-wide basis.
 Under bilateral agreements, individual universities and one or more community colleges may join in a collaborative effort to facilitate the transfer of students from AFA or AAS degree programs to baccalaureate degree programs.